Professor Valmaine Toki

 - Resource Management

-Valmaine has recently undertaken research into therapeutic jurisprudence as a vehicle to implement indigenous legal systems/tikanga Māori to reduce the disproportionate number of Māori criminal offenders.
+Valmaine has undertaken research into therapeutic jurisprudence as a vehicle to implement indigenous legal systems/tikanga Māori to reduce the disproportionate number of Māori criminal offenders.
 This envisages a specialist indigenous court that embraces Māori customs, ethics, values, and norms.